notjonathanlouis/semantic-pdf-search/README.md

 **A semantic PDF searching application, written in Python.** 🔎

-### By Jordan Zedeck and Jonathan Louis
+By Jordan Zedeck and Jonathan Louis

 ## 📖 Overview

-The **semantic-pdf-search** GUI app utilizes a machine learning embedding model to encode both a PDF document and a user's queries.
-This process enables the application to find **near-matches** to the query within the document, much like an internet search engine would for web-pages.
+This application utilizes a machine learning embedding model to encode both a PDF document and a user's queries.
+This process enables the application to find near-matches to the query within the document, much like an internet search engine would for web-pages.
 The page number results are displayed as buttons which can be clicked to open the PDF directly to the page in your default web browser.

 ## ✨ Features

   * **Semantic Search:** Finds near-matches and related concepts, not just exact keywords.
-  * **Offline Operability:** Once semantic-pdf-search is installed, it can be used completely offline.
+  * **Offline Operability:** Once semantic-pdf-search is installed and used once, it can be used completely offline.
   * **Cross-Platform:** Supports Linux, Windows and macOS.

 ## 🖼️ Example